A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 Explore More of The Cape and Islands

-While there is plenty to see in Provincetown, there are so many amazing things to see in the rest of The Cape and Islands.
-The best part is that you can easily see other parts of The cape in a day trip from Provincetown.
+There are so many amazing things to see and do in the rest of The Cape and Islands.
+The best part is that you can easily see other parts of The Cape in a day trip from Provincetown.
 Some lovely places on the Cape that are easy to get to from Provincetown include Wellfleet, Orleans, Harwich, Chatham, and Brewster.
-Nantucket would be a lot of travel for a day trip from Provincetown, but it is still doable - just be prepared to wake up early and go to bed late.
-I wrote blog posts dedicated to my top five towns in Cape Cod as a local and my complete guide to Nantucket.

 When To Visit Provincetown